Henry Cisneros: Medlar affair

-He said the decision was largely brought on by the mounting legal costs to defend an investigation by special prosecutor David Barrett into allegations he had lied to the FBI about the size of payments he gave his former mistress, Linda Medlar.
+He said the decision was largely driven by the mounting legal costs of defending an investigation by special prosecutor David Barrett into allegations that he had lied to the FBI about the size of payments he gave his former mistress, Linda Medlar.
 Cisneros, who made $148,000 annually in his cabinet position, had tuition bills for a daughter in her third year at New York University law school and another who was a fourth-year student at Stanford, in addition to continued medical care bills for his ailing son.
-"Really, I came to do this for four years.
-I prayed I could stretch the finances that far," he said.
-"This is about as far as I can stretch it."

-Medlar had surfaced in 1994 with a breach of contract lawsuit against Cisneros, claiming he had agreed to support her until her daughter's college graduation, but that he had discontinued monthly payments.
-Cisneros had made payments to her following the end of their affair, discontinuing them only after taking a pay cut upon returning to public life.
+Medlar had filed a breach-of-contract lawsuit against Cisneros in 1994, claiming he had agreed to support her until her daughter's college graduation but had discontinued monthly payments.
+Cisneros had made payments to her after the end of their affair, discontinuing them only after taking a pay cut upon her return to public life.
 Although Cisneros had divulged the payments during the FBI background check preceding his appointment, Medlar's claims suggested that Cisneros might have misrepresented the amount.
 That led to Attorney General Janet Reno recommending a special prosecutor be appointed to investigate Cisneros in March 1995.
-In December 1997, Cisneros was indicted on 18 counts of conspiracy, giving false statements and obstruction of justice.
+In December 1997, Cisneros was indicted on 18 counts of conspiracy, giving false statements, and obstruction of justice.
 In September 1999, Cisneros negotiated a plea agreement, under which he pleaded guilty to a misdemeanor count of lying to the FBI and was fined $10,000.
 He did not receive jail time or probation.

-Medlar used some of the Cisneros money to purchase a house and enter into a bank fraud scheme with her sister and brother-in-law to conceal the source of the money.
-In January 1998, Medlar pleaded guilty to 28 charges of bank fraud, conspiracy to commit bank fraud and obstruction of justice.
+Medlar used some of Cisneros's money to purchase a house and to enter into a bank fraud scheme with her sister and brother-in-law to conceal the source of the funds.
+In January 1998, Medlar pleaded guilty to 28 charges of bank fraud, conspiracy to commit bank fraud, and obstruction of justice.

 Clinton later pardoned Cisneros in January 2001.